Dispute Parking Tickets From Your Mobile Phone In Two Minutes

 - Click the payment link.

-If you would like to pay your fine in person, all you have to do is go to your city’s financial department or business center and do so.
-Accepted forms of payment vary by location, and no appointment is necessary to pay it.
+If you would like to pay your fine in person, go to your city’s financial department or business center, and do so.
+Accepted forms of payment vary by location.
+Generally, no appointment is necessary.

 Dispute or Pay?